-My research focuses on microplastics in mussels in the Salish Sea.
-For my dissertation I am broadly studying 1) the impacts of microplastic vs silt on marine mussel filtration rates, 2) microplastic contamination in the Puget Sound and Salish Sea, 3) how micoplastics affect the benthic-pelagic coupling role of marine mussels, and 4) the framework in which we think about plastic pollution and policy.
+I recently graduated with a PhD from the University of Washington in the Department of Biology in Dr. Emily Carrington’s lab.
+For my dissertation I broadly studied 1) the impacts of microplastic vs silt on marine mussel filtration rates, 2) how micoplastics affect the benthic-pelagic coupling role of marine mussels, and 3) the growth and spread of marine microplastic research and national plastic policies.

 I grew up in Tucson, Arizona, where I developed a love for adventure and the outdoors.
 I attended University of Chicago for my undergrad degree, earning a B.A. in Biology.
 In college I found my way into a summer research position with Drs.
 Cathy Pfister and Tim Wootton out on the Olympic Peninsula and Tatoosh Island (WA) studying intertidal marine ecology.
 As an upperclassman I worked in a fish biomechanics lab with Dr. Mark Westneat studying lionfish feeding biomechanics.
 After I graduated I was a Metcalf Fellow at the Marine Biology Laboratory in Woods Hole, MA with Dr. Roger Hanlon studying color changing behavior of fishes.